MTHFR – link with women’s hormones

 What can go wrong?

-Phase II methylation of oestrogen is governed by the COMT enzyme.
+The COMT enzyme governs the Phase II methylation of estrogen.
 The COMT enzyme is what we call a methyltransferase, hence the MT.
 What you need to make a methyltransferase is a methyl group.
-This methyl group is supplied by SAM, which is the body’s methyl donor.
+SAM, the body’s methyl donor, supplies this methyl group.

 You need good amounts of methylfolate, methylB12, methionine, zinc, and blood homocysteine to be at approximately 7.

-- Vegans and vegetarians are at high risk of having low B12 levels.
-Also people with poor gut function and low hydrochloric acid are also at risk of having low B12, as their ability to breakdown protein, and absorb the B12 is compromised.
+Vegans and vegetarians are at high risk of having low B12 levels.
+Additionally, individuals with poor gut function and low hydrochloric acid face a heightened risk of experiencing low B12 levels due to compromised protein breakdown and hindered B12 absorption.

-- The other scenario is that you can have low homocysteine, resulting in not enough to be recycled to make SAM.
+In another scenario, low homocysteine levels can occur, leading to an insufficient amount available for recycling to produce SAM.
 Homocysteine can be low due to a number of things.
-What I often see in clinic is that people are put on a homocysteine lowering supplement, they take it for too long and it drops their homocysteine too low.
+A common observation in clinical practice is that individuals are prescribed a homocysteine-lowering supplement, which they continue to take for an extended period.
+This can lead to an excessive reduction in their homocysteine levels.
 I also see patients but on very high doses of B6 in pyrrole compounds, which will lower homocysteine below 7.
 Another cause of low homocysteine is oxidative stress, as cysteine steels the cysteine group from homocysteine to make glutathione.
 Those with a yeast, viral, bacterial or parasitic infections will often have low homocysteine due to an increased need for glutathione.